longdestein/HSR-TextMap/README.md

 This repository will no longer update the test version TextMap.
 Only the PROD version TextMap will be updated.

-If you need to access the test version TextMap for MiHoYo's turn-based animated game, you can visit this [channel](https://t.me/ovotg) for the latest updates.
+If you need to access the test version TextMap for HoYoVerse's turn-based animated game, you can visit this [channel](https://t.me/ovotg) for the latest updates.
 Using the tag ``#HSR``